 Debt less than twice net current assets

-Historical growth in EPs (over the last 10 years) less than 7%
+Historical growth in EPS (over the last ten years) less than 7 percent

-No more than two years of declining earnings over the previous 10 years (Graham, 2003)
+No more than two years of declining earnings over the previous ten years (Graham, 2003)

-In essence accounting numbers are compared to other accounting numbers.
-Measured 6 through 8 look at a firms leverage as well as short-term solvency.
-Measures 9 and 10 look at a firm’s historical earnings growth rate and the persistence of that growth rate.
-Graham wants to buy firms with low leverage, high solvency, and a high and consistent rate of earnings growth maintained over a longer period of time.
-Quality firms, according to Ben Graham, are those with high and steady growth, low leverage, and good liquidity (Lee 2014).
+In essence, the accounting numbers are compared to other accounting numbers.
+Measures 6 through 8 look at a firm’s leverage and short–term solvency.
+Measures 9 and 10 look at its historical earnings growth rate and the persistence of that rate.
+Graham recommended buying firms with low leverage, high solvency, and a high and consistent rate of earnings growth maintained over a long period of time.
+Quality firms, on this approach, are those with high and steady growth, low leverage, and good liquidity (Lee, 2014).

-Debt-Equity Ratio (Book value) must be less than one

-Current Assets > Twice Current Liabilities

-Debt < Twice Net Current Assets

-Historical growth in EPs (over the last 10 years) < 7%

-No more than two years of declining earnings over the previous 10 years

-Measure of Cheapness
+Measures of Cheapness

-All data can be assessed through database WISO on the IU library site (WISO, 2021). oNYSE, 2019
+All the financial data needed to calculate the measures of cheapness can be accessed through the Business Source Premier database on the IU library site (Business Source, 2022).
+The stock market data (stock price) can be accessed from YahooFinance.com under historical data (NYSE, 2019).
+In the case of Coca–Cola, those sources yield the following data: